Max Rafferty

 Maxwell Lewis Rafferty Jr. (May 7, 1917 – June 13, 1982) was an American writer, educator, and politician.
 The author of several best-selling books about education, Rafferty served two terms as California State Superintendent of Public Instruction from 1963 to 1971 under Governors Pat Brown and later eventual future US President Ronald Reagan and ran unsuccessfully in 1968 for the U.S. Senate as the Republican nominee, losing to Democratic former State Controller Alan Cranston.
-To date, Rafferty is the last Republican to have served as California State Superintendent of Public Instruction to date.
+To date, Rafferty is the last Republican to have served as California State Superintendent of Public Instruction.

 Family

 Rafferty was born to Maxwell Rafferty Sr. (1886–1967), and the former DeEtta Frances Cox (c.
 1892–1972) in New Orleans, Louisiana, one of two children.
 His younger sibling was actress Frances Rafferty, a co-star of the 1954-1959 CBS Television sitcom, December Bride.

 Max Rafferty spent most of his childhood in Sioux City, Iowa, where his sister was born in 1922.
 The family relocated to California in 1931.
 In 1944, he married Frances Longman, and the couple had three children: Kathleen, Dennis, and Eileen.